seqeralabs/tower-cli/USAGE.md

 ### Credentials

-To launch pipelines on any compute environment (for example AWS Batch), you will need to add credentials to the appropriate Tower Workspace.
-Credentials for git provider (e.g. Github), [tower-agent](https://github.com/seqeralabs/tower-agent) or container registeries (e.g. docker.io) could also be added using the `tw credentials add <provider>` command.
+To launch pipelines in a Workspace you will need to add Credentials for:

+1. Any Compute Environment(s) you would like to use
+2. Git provider (e.g. Github)
+3. (Optional) [Tower agent](https://github.com/seqeralabs/tower-agent) if using a HPC cluster
+4. (Optional) Container registries (e.g. docker.io)

+All of these can be added with the `tw credentials add <provider>` command as highlighted in the next section.

 **NOTE**: The default workspace is the user workspace, which could be overridden by the `TOWER_WORKSPACE_ID` env variable or the `--workspace` argument for various commands.